-- Encourage his or her child to put a high priority on education and commit to making the most of the educational opportunities the school provides. - Review the information in the student handbook with his or her child and sign and return the acknowledgment form(s) and the directory information notice. - Become familiar with all of the child's school activities and with the academic programs, including special programs, offered in the District.
-Discuss with the counselor or principal any questions, such as concerns about placement, assignment, or early graduation, and the options available to the child. - Monitor the child's academic progress and contact teachers as needed.
-Parents have the right to review their child's education records upon request. - Attend scheduled conferences and request additional conferences as needed.
+- Encourage his or her child to put a high priority on education and commit to making the most of the educational opportunities the school provides. - Review the information in the student handbook with his or her child and sign and return the acknowledgment form(s) and the directory information notice. - Become familiar with all of the child's school activities and with the academic programs and course of study; including special programs, offered in the District.
+Discuss with the counselor or principal any questions, suchas concerns about placement, assignment, or early graduation, methods to optout of programs and instruction consistent with parent/family rights, and other options available to the child. - Monitor the child's academic progress and contact teachers as needed, including to discuss homework, attendance, and discipline.
+Parents have the right toreview their child's education records upon request. - Attend scheduled conferences and request additional conferences as needed.
 To schedule a telephone or in-person conference with a teacher, counselor, or principal, please call the school office for an appointment.
-A teacher will usually arrange to return the call or meet with the parent during his or her conference period or at a mutually convenient time before or after school. - Become a school volunteer. - Participate in campus parent organizations.
-Parents have the opportunity to support and be involved in various school activities, either as leaders or in supporting roles.
+A teacher will usually arrange to return the call or meet with the parent during his or her conference period or at a mutually convenient time before or after school. - Become a school volunteer. - Access District policies, handbooks, Board and committee meeting agendas, and District grievance procedures to participate in the governance of the District through the Board of Trustees.
+Contact information for administrators and trustees is available on the District's website.